kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

         Sources:
         - https://www.quora.com/How-do-I-select-the-video-quality-in-VLC-while-playing-a-YouTube-stream

-* streamlink - utility to watch streams - wrapper around other players - online video forwarder
+* streamlink - wrapper around other multimedia players - utility that forwards online streams of given quality to the chosen multimedia player
+    - a way how to play online streams outsite the web browser
+    - The main purpose of [Streamlink](https://streamlink.github.io/index.html#) is to avoid resource-heavy and unoptimized websites, while still allowing the user to enjoy various streamed content.

     Usage example: